Woodlark’s Lush Guide to Portland

 Bright, with quaint décor and wafting scents of homemade pies and flakey pastries, North Portland’s Sweedeedee epitomizes farm-to-table brunch in a cozy café setting, always with a record on.
 Dotted with house plants that make this essential Portland brunch spot feel like home, we recommended arriving early to get a taste of this neighborhood eatery.

-Meanwhile, one of Portland’s hottest restaurants, Bullard, is housed just off our lobby and is not to be missed.
-Here, Chef Doug Adams masterfully marries his East Texas roots to Portland’s timber-rich landscape with a wood-fired menu of un-fussy smoked meats and seasonal veggies.
-With homegrown hospitality always on the menu, come holler for lunch or dinner daily, or get an early fix of Chef Adams’ downhome cooking on Saturday and Sunday for brunch.
+Meanwhile, one of Portland’s hottest restaurants, Bullard, is housed just off our lobby, and is not to be missed.
+Here, Chef Doug Adams masterfully marries his East Texas hometown roots to Portland’s timber-rich landscape with a wood-fired menu of unfussy smoked meats and seasonal veggies.
+With homegrown hospitality always on the menu, come holler for lunch or dinner daily.
+Make sure you check their website for their hours.

 If you’re partial to great coffee, you need not go far.
 The folks at Good Coffee serve theirs daily in the heart of our lobby.
 Behind the counter, Good Coffee’s great humans deliver fresh-brewed coffee and early morning necessities daily, however, if you want to venture further, you can find their flagship coffee shop over on Division Street in the city’s ultra-hip eastside neighborhood where their goodness found its first address.

 If something stronger is required, we recommend raising your glass in Abigail Hall, tucked just off our lobby.
 Imbibe with a cheerful menu of fine cocktails served in an intimate atmosphere where hand-painted floral motifs adorn the walls that once housed a ladies’ receptions hall in the former Cornelius Hotel.
-For your next round, head to Palomar for Cuban small plates and daily daiquiris by New Orleans native, Ricky Gomez.
+Head to Palomar for Cuban small plates and daily daiquiris by New Orleans native, Ricky Gomez.
 Or, venture to northwest Portland for Solo Club, an adventurous hideout serving top-notch fries, bitters-loving libations, and an anything-but-lonely atmosphere.
 Each of these watering holes is adorned in greenery and good times.
+For your last round, head to Hey Love for their tropical interiors and exceptional cocktail program

 PLANTS, POT & PERSONAL GOODS